 Whether you go on to become a doctor or a vicar, the Vision Course will give you an incredible foundation for the life that God has called you to.
 Your character will be shaped and your skills sharpened, equipping you to be the leader you were created to be – in whichever sphere God calls you to.

 As a training platform to the career you are working towards or as a prayerful space to help you figure out what to do next, the Vision Course will help you immensely.

-Vision Course students are hosted by lovely families from our local Boiler room (Emmaus Road church) or in missional community house-shares.
+Vision Course students are hosted by lovely families from our local Boiler room (24-7 Prayer Stanford) or in missional community house-shares.
 Your Vision Course fees cover all of your accommodation and basic food costs during your training.
 Living in community and exercising and receiving hospitality are core values of the 24-7 Prayer movement and being hosted amongst the Boiler room community is often a highlight of the Vision Course.

-Training phase (£2400): Accommodation, food, lecture fees, literature and course materials, transport, access to 24-7 Prayer events, local outreach costs and residential road-trips to other 24-7 Prayer communities (Stanford le Hope, Revelation church, Global Generation church, Arrun community church).
+Training phase (£2400): Accommodation, food, lecture fees, literature and course materials, transport, access to 24-7 Prayer events, local outreach costs and residential road-trips to other 24-7 Prayer communities (Emmaus Rd Church, Revelation church, Global Generation church, Arun community church).

 Firstly, pray for it!
 Your Vision Course adventure starts here and fundraising to come on the course is a fantastic way to exercise your prayer and faith muscles in preparation.
 The Bible is full of inspiring assurances of how God will provide for his followers.
 God is always fully aware of our needs and the word of God tells us that He wants us to come to Him with all of our requests.
 So get praying!